82deutschmark/openai-responses-starter-app/README.md

 - Multi-turn conversation handling
 - Streaming responses & tool calls
 - Display annotations
-- (Currently Hidden in UI) Web search tool configuration
+- Web search tool configuration
-- (Currently Hidden in UI) Vector store creation & file upload for use with the file search tool
+- Vector store creation & file upload for use with the file search tool
-- (Currently Hidden in UI) Function calling
+- Function calling
+- Image generation

 This app was meant to be used as a starting point to build a conversational assistant.
 I am customizing it for my needs.
 My prefered model is `gpt-4.1-nano-2025-04-14`.
 For image generation, I use `gpt-image-1`